-Conclusions: Ethnicity, race, and SES are drastically underreported in orthopedic database studies in CORR and JBJS.
+Conclusions: Race, ethnicity, and SES seem to be underreported in some orthopedic journals such as CORR and JBJS.
 CORR does a slightly better job at reporting race, but still reports race in under 50% of their papers from 2019.
-It is important to report these factors in studies to identify whether certain subgroups of patients might be at a higher risk for adverse events or whether certain treatments and procedures differ in efficacy for different subgroups.
-Further work will be done to determine if the primary author's race and ethnicity had an influence on reporting these patient characteristics within their studies.
+It is important to report these factors in studies to identify whether certain subgroups of patients might be at a higher risk for complication or some adverse event.